 10 accountancy facts for International Accounting Day

-Today (10 November) is International Accounting Day and to mark this special event, we’ve put together some interesting facts about accountancy that may surprise you.
+This Saturday (10 November) is International Accounting Day.
+To mark this special event, we’ve put together some interesting facts about accountancy that may surprise you.

 1. The father of accounting was Luca Pacioli

-Italian mathematician Luca Pacioli published the first book about double-entry bookkeeping on 10 November 1494 – and it is in his honour that International Accountants Day was started.
-The book was called: Summa de Arithmetica, Geometria, Proportioni et Proportionalita, which translates as ‘Everything About Arithmetic, Geometry and Proportion’.
+Italian mathematician Luca Pacioli published the first book about double-entry bookkeeping on 10 November 1494 - and it is in his honour that International Accountants Day was started.
+His book, Summa de Arithmetica, Geometria, Proportioni et Proportionalita, described keeping accounts for assets, liabilities, capital, income, and expenses, much like the systems we use today in balance sheets and income statements.

 3. Many accounting terms have Latin roots